TritonAMDGPUOps¶

 tensor<128x128xf16, #blocked1> to tensor<128x32xf16, #blocked1>

 Example 1 shows how “extract_slice” operation may be used.
-In this example a new slice of 128x32 is created. “extract_slice” works on tensors with layout where the desired slice has the same layout as the source tensor. “%0” cannot be sliced directly as the resulting slice cannot have the same layout as “%0”.
+In this example a new slice of 128x32 is created. “extract_slice” works on tensors where the desired slice has the same layout on a CTA tile as the source tensor. “%0” cannot be sliced directly as the resulting slice does not satisfy this condition.
 Therefore it needs to be converted to a layout suitable for slicing. “#blocked1” layout is appropriate for this as it keeps the sizePerThread the same thus keeping coalescing properties the same.
 In order to utilize all threads in a warp, “threadsPerWarp” is set to [16,4] for this new layout.
 This layout conversion carried out before using “extract_slice” ensures slicing still uses all threads efficiently.
 The size of the slice is determined by the result type.

 Traits: AlwaysSpeculatableImplTrait